BPJandree/AutoGLM/README.md

 This is an R package for automated GLM modelling suitable for large datasets.
 The package resulted from the needs for automated procedures for the statistical calibration of the [LUISA model framework](https://ec.europa.eu/jrc/en/luisa) that is widely adopted by the European Commision for ex-ante evaluation of policies.
 Updated version is on it's way.

 # Next Release
 Version 1.0.1 is scheduled for release around 14 December.
 Together with the update, improved example code and a more elaborate vignette will be provided.

+I have moved the files and it seems that everything is in order.
+I will test a few things to be sure everything went smooth, and than proceed in updating this page and finishing the release notes.

 # Known bugs (Will be fixed with next update!)
 This package is still in alpha, you can contact me if you encounter problems.
 Some bugs are already known.